oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/install-configure-recipe/install-configure-recipe.md

 ## Task 1: Install the recipe

-1. Login into Oracle Integration console.
+1. Log in to Oracle Integration console.
 2. On the Oracle Integration Home page, under the Get Started section, click Browse Store.
 3. Search for the required recipe (for example, Oracle Health EHR to Fusion Cloud – Create Care Request), then click *Get* to install it.
 If the recipe is already installed,  the *Get* button will not be displayed.
 Once installed, a confirmation message appears, and the recipe status changes to *In use*.